 Peyto anticipates making substantial capital expenditures for the acquisition, exploration, development and production of oil and natural gas reserves in the future.
-As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, Peyto's ability to do so is dependent on, among other factors, the overall state of the capital markets, Peyto's credit rating (if applicable), interest rates, tax burden due to new tax laws and investor appetite for investments in the energy industry and Peyto's securities in particular.
+As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, Peyto's ability to do so is dependent on, among other factors:

+- the overall state of the capital markets;

+- Peyto's credit rating (if applicable);

+- interest rates:

+- royalty rates;

+- tax burden due to current and future tax laws; and

+- investor appetite for investments in the energy industry and Peyto's securities in particular.

 Further, if Peyto's revenues or reserves decline, it may not have access to the capital necessary to undertake or complete future drilling programs.
 There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to Peyto.
 The inability of Peyto to access sufficient capital for its operations could have a material adverse effect on Peyto's business financial condition, results of operations and prospects.